apurvaPrateek/qr-code-generator/README.md

 # qr-code-generator
-used node modules to generate qr-code
+used node modules to generate qr-code.
+"inquirer" and "qr-image" modules are used.